aerinkim/Zeal/example_conf/README.md

 # Configurations
-Some example configuration files are provided in this folder.
+Some configuration file examples are provided in this folder.
 The configurable parameters are listed below:

 ## problem_type
 The problem type in training phase.
 Currently support:

 1. `pointwise_ranking`: pointwise ranking via binary classification.
 2. `classification`: multi-class classifcation.
+3. `sequence_tag`: sequence tagging.

-## tgt\_sep (ranking problem only)
+## sep (ranking and sequence tagging problem only)
-Separator to use when splitting the targets in training and dev data.
-Default is "|".
+Separator to use when splitting the targets in ranking problem, and query and tagging labels in sequence tagging problem.
+Default is `|`.

 ## neg\_num (ranking problem only)
 Number of negative targets for each query in training data.
-Default is -1, which is to take all targets except for positive ones as negative targets.
+Default is `-1`, which is to take all targets except for positive ones as negative targets.

 ## bert\_base
 The bert base model to use.
 Set `base` to use BERT-Base, or `large` to use BERT-Large.